idaholab/moose/modules/doc/content/help/faq/apptainer.md

 ## Troubleshoot

 !style halign=left
-You are now operating from within the same container that which your PR is failing.
+You are now operating from within the same container within which your PR is failing.
 By default, your home directory should be available.
 And by extension, your `~/cluster_name/projects` directory containing your project.